GIS Hands-On

 The problem she solves

 Districts hold rich spatial data but lack the GIS skills to analyze it.
-Enrollment projections live in spreadsheets with no map, boundary decisions are made without spatial context, and boards challenge proposals because the numbers have no visual backing.
+Enrollment projections live in spreadsheets with no map, and boards challenge proposals because the numbers have no visual backing.

 How she solves it

-Georgia teaches planners to build ArcGIS Pro and SchoolSite Pro workflows from scratch, turning raw parcel and enrollment data into defensible, board-ready spatial analysis that districts own and update in-house every year.
+Georgia teaches planners to build ArcGIS Pro and SchoolSite Pro workflows from scratch — turning raw parcel and enrollment data into defensible, board-ready spatial analysis that districts own in-house.

 How to Prepare for Track A

-You do not need to have ArcGIS Pro installed before registering.
-Full setup instructions are sent to attendees four weeks before the conference.
+You do not need ArcGIS Pro installed before registering.
+Full setup instructions are sent four weeks before the conference.

 Software setup

-ArcGIS Pro and SchoolSite Pro setup instructions will be sent four weeks before the conference.
+ArcGIS Pro and SchoolSite Pro setup instructions are sent four weeks before the conference.
 A temporary license is arranged for attendees who do not have one.

 Bring your district data

-For the Day 3 lab, bring a shapefile, enrollment CSV, or parcel dataset from your own district.
-Any format works — the session covers data cleaning and import.
+For the Day 3 open lab (A12), bring a shapefile, enrollment CSV, or parcel dataset from your own district.
+Any format works — the session covers data cleaning and import from scratch.

 Your registration covers all three tracks